StefanRichterHuber/quickjs-java/README.md

 - [ ] Add support for BigInteger and BigDecimal.
 Requires support from rquickjs library.
 - [x] Allow the user to stop script running too long
 - [ ] Fix issues around float values ( e.g. `eval("2.37")` results in an int `2`)
-- [ ] Support cross-build of native library in maven, so multiple arches are supported out-of-the box.
+- [x] Support cross-build of native library in maven, so multiple arches are supported out-of-the box.
-- [x] Fix issues with forwarding log messages from native to Java runtime at `trace` level.
-It results in an infinite loop, because JNI also logs at `trace` level.
+.

 ## Architecture